Capel Sound

 Capel Sound is a suburb on the Mornington Peninsula in Melbourne, Victoria, Australia, 61 km south of Melbourne's central business district, located within the Shire of Mornington Peninsula local government area.
 Capel Sound recorded a population of 5,246 at the 2021 census.

 A distinguishing landmark feature of Capel Sound is the Tootgarook Swamp, the largest example left of a shallow freshwater marsh in the Port Phillip bay region.
 The swamp is also described by Melbourne Water as a ground water dependent ecosystem.
-The 381 hectare swamp is found on the lower section of the Mornington Peninsula, called the Nepean Peninsula in Victoria, Australia.
+The 381 hectare swamp is found on the lower section of the Mornington Peninsula in Victoria, Australia.
 A large portion of the Tootgarook Swamp is zoned as residential and industrial, with roughly half of the actual swamp inside the green wedge and half within the urban growth boundary.

 History

 Rosebud West Post Office opened on 12 January 1938 and closed around 1996.

 The town kept the name of the post office until an effort to change the name began in 2015.
 Proponents hoped a name change would distance the town from being seen as only an economically disadvantaged suburb of nearby Rosebud.
 About 56% of residents surveyed voted in favor of the name change.
 On 15 September 2016, Mornington Peninsula Shire Council officially changed the name from Rosebud West to Capel Sound.
 The new name was derived from an 1836 survey chart of the area, and was already in use by local businesses such as The Capel Sound Shopping Village.